loelschlaeger/optimizeR/README.md

 <!-- badges: end -->

-If you’re looking for a way to standardize the inputs and outputs of numerical optimizers in R, you might find the {optimizeR} package useful.
-This package provides a unified framework for representing the inputs and outputs of different optimizers.
-It does not actually implement any optimizer functions itself.
+If you’re looking for a way to standardize the inputs and outputs of numerical optimizers in R, you might find the `{optimizeR}` package useful.
+This package provides a unified framework for the inputs and outputs of any R optimizer.
+Note that it does not actually implement any optimizer functions itself.

 ## What is the problem?